ec-miller/Front-End-Udacity-Portfolio/readme.md

 # Front-End Development Portfolio
-##Udacity Front-End Web Developer Nanodegree program.
+### Udacity Front-End Web Developer Nanodegree program

 Hi, my name is Eric Miller.
-I recently earned a Grow With Google scholarship to study in the Udacity Front-End Web Developer Nanodegree program.
+I recently earned a Grow With Google scholarship for the Udacity Front-End Web Developer Nanodegree program.
 This website is a portfolio of the projects that I am completing as part of my studies.

 Note that these projects are works in progress and will be completed over the next 5 months.
 I will update the History section below as the projects are completed.